 Polar Bear Technical Committee (PBTC) Executive Summary

 The PBTC meeting is an opportunity for all committee members to review technical issues and updates related to polar bear research and management initiatives.
-The most recent meeting occurred on February 3-6, 2020 and was hosted by the Government of Ontario in Peterborough, Ontario.
+The PBTC meets once per year.
+The most recent meeting was held virtually from January 25-28, 2022.

-Summaries of recent PBTC face-to-face meetings can be found below:
+Outcomes from the last PBTC meeting can be found below: